About the Piedmont Project

 -- A renovated human rights course in Political Science that includes the environmental and social justice aspects of sustainable development.

 Learning for Piedmont Project participants comes in several forms.
-Faculty immerse themselves in basic knowledge through on-line readings prior to the workshop and formal presentations during the workshop.
+Faculty immerse themselves in basic knowledge through online readings prior to the workshop and formal presentations during the workshop.
 Topics covered in the past include the local Piedmont forest ecosystem, Atlanta's environmental justice and equity issues, public health consequences of sprawl, and current campus sustainability efforts.
-Outdoor woods walks deepen ecological knowledge, and fieldtrips expand the educational experience into unfamiliar parts of Atlanta.
+Outdoor woods walks deepen ecological knowledge, and field trips expand the educational experience into unfamiliar parts of Atlanta.
 Concrete examples from Atlanta and the surrounding region help to strengthen a sense of place and support imaginative connections for courses.
 Much learning also occurs in small and large group discussions.

 Structure of the Piedmont Project for Graduate Students

 In 2004, the Piedmont Project was expanded to include a one-day workshop for graduate students that highlights ways in which sustainability can integrate with disciplinary teaching opportunities.
 Ten to twenty students are accepted each summer and are paid a small stipend.
 In addition to developing a syllabus, graduate student participants also design an outreach activity within their own department or unit, to share some of what they have learned with fellow students and faculty.
-Over 130 students have now participated in this fellowship.
+Over 243 students have now participated in this fellowship.

 In addition, an introduction to sustainability and an overview of Emory's commitments to sustainability education are provided during the Graduate School's pedagogy course at the beginning of the second year.